Respecting MD Students: It's Not a Choice

 - Know the standards: Faculty of Medicine Standards of Professional Behaviour for Medical Clinical Faculty and CPSO Professional Responsibilities in Undergraduate Medical Education;

 - Know how and to whom students can disclose or report incidents of mistreatment; this information is provided on the MD Program student mistreatment webpage;

 - Ensure your clinical rotation learners know that disclosing an incident of mistreatment that they have experienced or witnessed does not mean they are committed to a formal reporting process.
 Rather, it is an important first step in helping students make an informed decision about what can be done and how they would like to proceed;

 - Ensure your learners know that they can use our Event Disclosure Form, on which they can choose whether or not they want to identify themselves and which MD Program leader they would like the form to go to;

 - Contact your relevant Academy Director if you’re a tutor or instructor and you aren’t clear on how to assist students around mistreatment issues.
 The Academy Directors are your resource on this issue: they are trained and ready to help.

-You can also contact the Vice Dean MD Program or the Associate Dean Health Professions Student Affairs.
+You can also contact the Director of Learner Experience.
 If a student does not want to disclose and as faculty you feel it important that the event is reviewed, you can submit a disclosure on the student’s behalf.

 Clinical demands can be gruelling.
 Even the best of us, no matter how kind or dedicated to our profession we are, get stressed, overwhelmed, and pushed to their limits.
 When you take care of yourselves everyone around you, trainees included, will benefit.